xianchen97/js_HangmanMVC_practice/README.md

 "# js_HangmanMVC_practice"

-Hangman game in pure JS using an MVC model.
+Hangman game in jquery, js, bootstrap, html, css using an MVC model.